zenml-io/zenml/docs/book/features/cloud-pipelines/guide-aws-gcp-azure.md

 {% tabs %}
 {% tab title="AWS" %}
-* [Set up](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html) an Elastic Container Registry (ECR) and create a repository (either public or private) with the name `zenml-kubeflow` .
-This is the repository to which ZenML will push your pipeline images to.
+* [Set up](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html) an Elastic Container Registry (ECR) and create a repository (either public or private) with the name `zenml-kubeflow`.
+This is the repository to which ZenML will push your pipeline images.
 * The path value to register with ZenML should be in the format `ACCOUNT_ID.dkr.ecr.REGION.amazonaws.com`
 * Authenticate your local `docker` cli with your ECR registry using the following command.
 Replace the capitalized words with your values.